 SUBMITTING AN ABSENTEE BALLOT

 Location and time: Absentee ballot applications must be received by the Tuesday before Election Day.
-Voted absentee ballots must be postmarked by Election Day and received within 10 days of Election Day in order to be counted.
+Voted absentee ballots must be received by Election Day.

 Verifying Registration: Voter registration status verification